tanrax/micro-fp-tools-js/README.md

 ### Array

-- **range**: Returns an array with a sequence.
+- **range**: Returns an list with a sequence.
 - **uniqValuesArray**: Creates a duplicate-free version of an array.
-- **deleteArrayElementByIndex**: Returns a copy of the array by removing one position by index.
+- **deleteArrayElementByIndex**: Returns a copy of the list by removing one position by index.
-- **arraySwapIndex**: Returns a copy of the Array by swapping 2 indices.
+- **arraySwapIndex**: Returns a copy of the list by swapping 2 indices.
+- **arrayMoveIndex**: Returns a copy of the list where an index has been moved to another position.

 ### JSON